beesperester/c4dbuilder/README.md

 Patterncloner is an object plugin for distributing instances in a grid array while following a preset pattern which instance source should be repeated and in which direction.

+Get it on Artstation: https://www.artstation.com/a/1792556

+Or get it on Gumroad: https://gumroad.com/l/c4d-patterncloner

 ![Preview](Preview.gif)

 ## Table of Contents